giojacuzzi/noise-pollution-pop-health/README.md

 ### metrics

-Helper functions and constants for the calculation of acoustic metrics and health impacts, including exposure-response functions and thresholds.
+Utility functions and constants for the calculation of acoustic metrics and health impacts, including exposure-response functions and thresholds.

 ### simulation